 Legal Assistance to the Elderly (LAE) seeks an enthusiastic and compassionate paralegal to join the eviction defense team at Legal Assistance the Elderly!
 We provide a vital service, aggressively representing elderly tenants and tenants with disabilities who are threatened with losing their homes.
 The work is intense, fast-paced and demanding but very rewarding.
 You will work with a very experienced team supporting attorneys as they represent clients throughout their case, beginning with pre-trial motions, through discovery and at trial.

 For almost 40 years, LAE has provided free legal advice and representation to San Francisco’s seniors and adults living with disabilities.
 Our mission is to keep this vulnerable community safe, financially secure and housed.
-We are excited to expand our practice through ELC.
-However, our primary practice areas are Eviction Defense/Housing (tenants only), Income Support, Elder Abuse Prevention, Health Law, Debt Collection Defense and End of Life Planning.
+Our primary practice areas are Eviction Defense/Housing (tenants only), Income Support, Elder Abuse Prevention, Health Law, Debt Collection Defense and End of Life Planning.
 LAE is a friendly and collaborative work environment.

 - Bachelor’s degree and/or paralegal certificate ideal, minimum associate degree required

-- Administrative experience, including proficient to intermediate skills with Microsoft Office/Adobe and other common computer programs.
+- Administrative experience, including proficient to intermediate skills with Microsoft Office and other common computer programs.